 - Successfully advocating with the Toronto District School Board to adopt the TDSB Charter for Active, Safe and Sustainable Transportation and to declare their first-ever Bike to School Day in May 2014;

-- Building on that success, collaborating with school boards, public health offices, regions and municipalities across the Greater Toronto and Hamilton Area to establish a region-wide Bike to School Week which involved over 20,000 students in 2016 and 2017 supporting teachers and students to establish bike clubs and campaigns at secondary schools; and
+- Building on that success, collaborating with school boards, public health offices, regions and municipalities across the Greater Toronto and Hamilton Area to establish a region-wide Bike to School Week which has involved over 70,000 students since 2016

-- Reaching over 22,000 Toronto students with cycling education and promotion programs since April 2016!
+- Reaching over 37,000 Toronto students with cycling education programs since April 2016!

 Getting in touch

 Any TDSB teacher may request a free cycling education program provided by our staff at their school, via the TDSB EcoSchools Program.
-Click on “Cycling Education Programs” at this link to apply.
-The deadline is February 28, 2018.
+Check back in fall 2018 to view the application for a program in spring 2019.

 Toronto teachers or students in secondary school, who are interested in starting a school bike club or other bike-related program, may contact Chantelle Campbell-Sholzberg at ccampbell @ culturelink.ca or 416-588-6288 x203.